Tunnelsats/tunnelsats/README.md

 always-use-proxy=false
 ```

-On dockerized systems this can look very differently.
-The following shows how to enable hybrid on Umbrel (v0.5+):
+On docker based systems this can look very differently.
+The following shows how to enable hybrid on Umbrel v0.5+:

-Apps installed: Bitcoin, CLN
+- Apps installed: Bitcoin, CLN
-Working Directory: `~/umbrel/app-data/core-lightning/`
+- Working Directory: `~/umbrel/app-data/core-lightning/`
-Files to look at: `export.sh`, `docker-compose.yml`
+- Files to look at: `export.sh`, `docker-compose.yml`
-Changes to be made:
+- Changes to be made:

 export.sh: change port number from 9736 to 9735
 ```ini
 export APP_CORE_LIGHTNING_DAEMON_PORT="9736"